suhrudhDev/se24uari129-DS_Project/README.md

 # se24uari129-DS_Project

-# Banking system
+## Banking System

-  It is a very very very simple Banking system implemented using c
+It is a very, very, very simple banking system implemented using C.

+---

-# Inputs
+## Inputs

-  # User
+### User

-  create an account using few credentials required creating an account enables features like deposit,withdraw wtc.
+- Can create an account using a few required credentials.
+- Creating an account enables features like:
+  - Deposit
+  - Withdraw
+  - Check balance
+  - Delete account

-  # Employee
+### Employee

-  Employee has restrictions as they are already Hardcoded into the code ): .
+- Employees have restricted access as their credentials are hardcoded into the code ): .
-  The credentials are
+- The credentials are:

-      ## 1. id = 17090 , password = Test1234
-      ## 2. id = 17095 , password = MUecole
+ 1.ID : 17090
+ Password : Test1234

+ 2.ID : 17095
+ Password : MUecole

-  These would enable to a seperate menu with more features
+ - These credentials will enable access to a separate menu with additional features like viewing all accounts.

+---

- # How to Run
+## How to Run

-  Requires C compiler like gcc.
+Requires a C compiler like gcc
-  To run use :- ./bank
+To compile and run the program:

+bash

+gcc bank.c -o bank
+./bank

    or
-  compile it first as gcc bank.c -o bank and do the above step
+./bank (if already compiled)